 Fill in the outline carefully with a Sharpie Paint Pen.
 If you like, you can sand the letters lightly to get a distressed look once the paint pen dries.
 I liked mine with the crisp black letters, so I did not sand.

 Lastly, attach a hanger on the back…the sign is complete!

 This has to be one of the easiest most affordable sign methods ever!

 I only had to purchase the picture hangers to make the sign, since I had paint pens from other projects.
 Hooray for low budget decor projects!

-I hung the sign above the wall fruit basket display; I’m so happy with it!
+I hung the sign above the wall fruit basket display; LOVE it!